Abbey of Saint Scholastica, Subiaco: St. Scholastica's Abbey

 The buildings are arranged around three cloisters.
 The oldest (12–13th centuries) is in the cosmatesque style; the second is in the Gothic style, dating to the 14th-15th centuries.
 The third is from the late 16th century, in Renaissance style; it was finished in 1689.

 The abbey church is a Gothic building with a Romanesque-style campanile, entirely rebuilt in 1771–1776 by Giacomo Quarenghi with a neo-classical style that stands apart from the rest of the abbey's architecture.

 St. Benedict's Cave (Sacro Speco)

-Located a few kilometers from the abbey proper, the sanctuary is attached to the side of the mountain, supported by nine high arcades.
+Located a few kilometers from the abbey proper, the ancient shrine is attached to the side of the mountain, its structure supported by nine high arcades.
+It can be visited in part by pilgrims and other visitors.

-The interior is a maze of small cells, and chapels—including one over St. Benedict's own hermitage, others carved into the living rock.
-All is covered by frescoes of various periods.
-The upper church has works from the Sienese school (early 14th century), others from the Umbrian-Marche school (15th century), while in the lower church are works by Roman painters of the mid-13th century.
-There is a large statue of St. Benedict by Antonio Raggi (1657).
+The interior is an extensive complex of small cells, and chapels—including one over St. Benedict's own hermitage, others hewn from the living rock.
+There are extensive frescoes dating to various periods.
+The lower church contains works by Roman painters of the mid-13th century, while the upper church has works from the Sienese school (early 14th century) and others from the Umbrian-Marche school (15th century).
+There is also a large statue of St. Benedict by Antonio Raggi (1657).